LearnTransportation

 Why did Ola Electric's market share collapse?

 Ola Electric's e-scooter market share fell from 24.8% in January 2025 to under 6% by January 2026, driven by persistent quality complaints and service-center backlogs.
-In hardware, after-sales service is the product — and legacy majors TVS (~28% share) and Bajaj (~23%) won on decades-old dealer and service networks while Ola's reputation curdled from 'cheap and modern' to 'unreliable.'
+In hardware, after-sales service is the product — and legacy majors TVS and Bajaj won on decades-old dealer and service networks while Ola's reputation curdled from 'cheap and modern' to 'unreliable.'
+The slide hasn't fully reversed: by May 2026 Ola sat in 5th place at ~8.87% share, behind TVS (~24.87%), Bajaj (~22.96%) and Ather (~16.54%, growing over 100% YoY), with monthly figures still moving around (a low of ~4.6% in March 2026).

 Who founded Ola and when?